Korporal

 Korporal is the German and Danish spelling of the English corporal.
 Korporal is used in a number of armed forces as the lowest rank of the non-commissioned officers group.
 However, in the German Bundeswehr, it is considered a high enlisted personnel rank.
 In Switzerland the rank is used in the Fire Department as well.

 In former German armed forces, the designation of the lowest NCO rank was "Corporal".

 Austria

 Korporal (Kpl) is a rank of the enlisted men rank group (EN group) in the Austrian Bundesheer, and is equivalent to NATO-Rang code OR-3.
 In the k.u.k Army it still counted to the NCO rank group and was allowed to wear the yellow-black port epée.

 Today and in the comparison to the German Bundeswehr it is equivalent to the EN-rank “Hauptgefreiter/ Stabsgefreiter ”.
-In peacetime the Korporal might be tasked to command a small sub unit, e.g. a fileteam (de: Trupp, 2 to 8 men) or a squad (de: Gruppe, 8-13 men).
+In peacetime the Korporal might be tasked to command a small sub unit, e.g. a fireteam (de: Trupp, 2 to 8 men) or a squad (de: Gruppe, 8-13 men).

 During United Nations missions and in NATO Partnership for Peace the rank Korporal will be designated in English with Corporal (Cpl) and is equivalent to NATO-Rang code OR-3.